Arstanley/arstanley.github.io/_pages/about.md

 More About Me
 ======
- In my spare time, I enjoy playing basketball.
-I also produce music in my free time.
+ In my spare time, I enjoy playing basketball and play poker.